The spherical symmetry Black hole collapse in expanding universe: LTB metric

 For LTB solutions to be asymptotically FRW certain conditions have to be fulfilled.
 We first note that FRW spaces are special cases of LTB metrics: if $R(r,t)$ is separated as $R(r,t) = r a(t)$ we obviously get the homogeneous FRW solutions.
 For the vanishing bang time this corresponds to $M(r)=cr^{3}$, $f(r)=-r^{2},0,r^{2}$.
 Therefore, to have an asymptotically open FRW LTB solution must have $M(r)=cr^{3}$, $f(r)=r^{2}$.

-\textbf{Assumptions}: The \emph{first} assumption is that the Misner-Sharp mass of round spheres increases monotonically with respect to comoving coordinate $r$; $M'(r)>0$.
-Our \emph{second} assumption is that we have no shell crossing and $R'>0$ everywhere.
-The \emph{third} assumption expresses the idea that want to look for conditions leading to an overdense region near the center $r = 0$, within an expanding universe with $\dot{R}>0$ (at least) far from the center.
+\textbf{Assumptions}: The \emph{first} assumption is that the Misner-Sharp mass of round spheres increases monotonically concerning comoving coordinate $r$; $M'(r)>0$.
+Our \emph{second} the assumption is that we have no shell crossing and $R'>0$ everywhere.
+The \emph{third} assumption expresses the idea that wants to look for conditions leading to an overdense region near the center $r = 0$, within an expanding universe with $\dot{R}>0$ (at least) far from the center.
 However, overdensities in a region around the center require $\dot{R} < 0$, corresponding to the collapse phase of the overdense region, which we may assume to start at a time $t_c > 0$.
 We will say that a LTB solution represents a \emph{LTB cosmological BH} if it satisfied these conditions.
 Finally, equations (\ref{ltbe1}), (\ref{ltbe2}), and (\ref{ltbe3}) it is easily seen that for the collapsing region one has to have $f(r)<0$.
-In contrast, for the universe outside there must be $f(r)>0$ having expansion for late time (it can be $f(r)<0$ and we have expanding phase, but after some time this region change the phase form expanding to collapsing phase).
+In contrast, for the universe outside there must be $f(r)>0$ having expansion for late time (it can be $f(r)<0$ and we have expanding phase, but after some time this region changes the phase from expanding to collapsing phase).
 Hence there must be at least one root for $f(r)$ (see Fig.\ref{f(r)}).\\

 The collapse of the overdense region leads to two new conditions on the metric coefficients.
 First, we see from \cite{man}, that at any constant time shells corresponding to $0<\eta(r)<\pi$ are in an expanding phase and those corresponding to $\pi<\eta(r)<2\pi$ are in the collapsing phase.